Chidiebere00/boilerplate/README.md

 which summarizes a page's content.
 Search engines show the meta description in search results mostly when the searched-for phrase is within the description.

+<meta name="viewport" content="width=device-width, initial-scale=1">": Used for responsive site or site for mobile;
+It’s basically a message to the mobile browser that says, “Render me differently, I’m designed for mobile screens too!”